debanjan-2002/Sudoku-Solver/README.md

 - An **unsolveable state** (wrong sudoku state input) is recognised by the algorithm.
 - *Clean*, *minimalistic* and ***responsive*** UI for seamless user experience.
 - **Time Complexity** - 9 ^ $(n * n)$, where n is the number of sides of the sudoku board (which is 9 in case of a standard sudoku board).
+## Working

+### 1) How to set the Sudoku State
+- When the website is loaded, the user can set the **board state**.
+- First, click on the number from the **number pad** which you want to place in the board.
+This will select that particular number.
+- Then select the cell on the board in which you want to place the selected number.
+This will put that number at that particular cell.
+(The selected number will be kept selected even after selecting a cell in the board).
+- If the user wants to **change** the selected number, then all you have to do is select the new number from the number pad.
+- Number on any cell on the board can be **overwritten** by other numbers by the user, in case a wrong number is placed at that cell.
+- There is a **clear button ("C")** which helps to clear any cell which has a number in it.
+(In case the user put a number in a cell by mistake, which was supposed to be empty).

+### 2) Starting the solving session
+- Once the user has set the Sudoku state, he has to click the start button for the algorithm to start working.
+- If the given Sudoku state has some **ambiguity** (that is, it is not solvable), then it will throw a message that the state is **not valid**.
+In that case the user needs to find the mistake and correct it.
+- If the given Sudoku state is valid, then the algorithm will start doing it's job by running the backtracking algorithm.
+(It may take time depending upon the complexity of the board).
+- Once the board is solved, the algorithm will be completed and a **solved message** will be shown.

+### 3) Resetting
+- At any given point of time, the user can reset the board by clicking the **Reset** button.

 ## Tech Stack

 **Client:** HTML, CSS & JavaScript